 Megan Lynn graduated with a BA in Dance Choreography and Science from Goucher College.
 At Goucher, she had the privilege of working with Christopher Fleming, Heidi Henderson, Zippora Karz, Larry Keigwin, among others.
 Megan also studied at the Universidade Federal do Rio de Janeiro, the Deborah Colker School in Brazil, Central Pennsylvania Youth Ballet, Richmond Ballet and Point Park University.
 Professionally, Megan performed with Isabel Lewis and the Matthew Westerby Company.
 In May 2012, she founded her own company – Asterial Dance.
 Megan has presented her work in Philadelphia, Baltimore, and NYC at the Performance Garage, Ailey Citygroup Theater, White Wave John Ryan Theater, Dixon Place, among others.
 Her company produces the Biomorphic Dance Festival for emerging choreographers and has taught dance through the Salvation Army to underprivileged youth.
 Megan is an ABT Certified Teacher, who has successfully completed the ABT Teacher Training Intensive in Pre-Primary through Level 3 of the ABT National Training Curriculum.
 She has taught at Ballet Academy East, Dancewave, MD School of Ballet, Center Stage Dance Studio, Magical Movements School of Dance, Scilla Dance Studio, and Steffi Nossen School of Dance.

 Alyssa Pellegrino was born and raised in Pelham, NY, and began dancing at age 12 at Magical Movements.
 After high school, her dancing took her to Santa Monica College in Los Angeles, California, where she studied jazz and ballet under her mentor Cati Jean, the artistic director for the Los Angeles show L'effleur des Sens.
 During her time living in Los Angeles, Alyssa also studied tap, Brazilian, hip hop and modern dance, as well as appeared in television shows, including Pretty Little Liars, Dexter and Desperate Housewives.
 In 2013, she continued her Bachelor's degree in Kentucky, and began teaching dance at a local studio there.
-She will be graduating from Western Kentucky University this December with Bachelor of Arts degree in Dance, with a Minor in Film.
+She graduated from Western Kentucky University with a Bachelor of Arts degree in Dance, with a Minor in Film.
 On her spare time, you can find Alyssa taking master classes from various choreographers and Britney Spears's dance captain, Chase Benz.
 Her very first dance teacher, Miss Linda, inspired this journey, and Alyssa is so happy to be back where she started!

 Erin Pryor is a graduate of Manhattanville College, where she she studied Dance & Theatre, concentrating in Dance, with a minor in Sociology.
 Since graduating Manhattanville, Erin has danced in the DUMBO Dance Festival, Biomorphic Dance Festival, and has performed main stage productions for emerging choreographers.
 She has also spent a great deal of time building Erin Pryor Dance Theatreh, her own performance company, which works with communities that have been through a trauma to help with their healing process.
 Erin's works and company has been recognized with awards for their community work; they were also asked to be brand ambassadors for Tommy Copper.
 Erin loves dance and what it can give to a person, a reason she teaches young dancers, sharing her love for dance.